oracle-livelabs/adb/shared/adb-multi-tool-select-ai/demo/demo.md

     ```text
         <copy>
-          which country has proprietary info and what is the weather there?
+          what todays weather for first country with proprietary info?
         </copy>
     ```